jesucarr/wordpress-prettify-code-syntax/readme.txt

 * Using a chaching plugin like W3 Total Cache is highly recommended.

+= Demo =

+You can find a [front end demo](http://www.frontendmatters.com/open-source/wordpress-plugins/prettify-code-syntax/) here a the bottom.

 == Installation ==

 In your Wordpress installation go to Plugins > Add New, and search for "prettify code syntax" to find and install it automatically.

 You can also install it manually:

-1. Download the plugin and upload the contents to the `/wp-content/plugins/` directory
+1. Download the plugin and upload the contents to the `/wp-content/plugins/` directory, using FTP or the Upload tab in Plugins > Add New.
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Change settings if neccessary at Settings > Prettify Code Syntax